 Although we know eye pressure is not the only cause of glaucoma, at present our only way to halt any further glaucoma damage is by controlling the pressure.
-All the different treatment modalities in principle work in 2 ways: by decreasing the production of aqueous fluid, or by increasing its outflow in order to lower the eye pressure.
+All the different treatment options in principle work in 2 ways: by decreasing the production of aqueous fluid, or by increasing its outflow in order to lower the eye pressure.
+Treatment options range from medication such as eye drops and tablets, to laser treatment and surgery.

 Depending on the type of glaucoma you are diagnosed with, there are a number of laser treatment modalities that can be used to lower intraocular pressure.